Hi, I'm Sharon, the heart behind boho & prosecco.

 But really, what I've learned over time is that I'm more conscious of the idea that at the end of the day, sometimes neither worthiness, effort, skills, intelligence, talent, timing, connections, looks, popularity, blood, sweat or tears will make any notable difference in your life.
 There are times you just have to let go, to stake your claim.
 Be still, to move forward.
 Give to receive.
 Cry, to feel joy.
 Pretend, to make it real.
 Fake it before you make it.

 More than anything else, living in wealth, abundance and success is simply a matter of thinking that you already do.
 Sometimes, oddly enough, you must first decide to feel success and prosperity , to find it was there all along.

-I now live a life where I always shave my armpits, I sometimes wears pants, and I one day will fulfil my dream of owning a Kombi van and waking up in a different beachside town every day.
+I now live a life where I always shave my armpits, I sometimes wears pants, and I one day will fulfil my dream of escaping in Hendrix, my Kombi van and waking up in a different beachside town every day.
 Every booking you make helps me realise that dream.